scratchpadRepos/unixSocketSendFD-log/README.md

-Tes project to understand sendding of file descriptors over unix socket, and sniffing the socket with socat.
+Test project to understand sendding of file descriptors over unix socket, and sniffing the socket with socat.

 run sendfd, socat, and then recvfd.